SteeltoeOSS/Documentation/api/v4/management/prometheus.md

 ### HttpClient

-To instrument `HttpClients` for metrics, start by adding a reference to the `OpenTelemetry.Instrumentation.Http` NuGet package.
+To instrument `HttpClient`s for metrics, start by adding a reference to the `OpenTelemetry.Instrumentation.Http` NuGet package.

 Next, add the instrumentation to the `MeterProviderBuilder`: